caltechlibrary/corsproxy/admin/README.md

 ### &#9313; Configure the proxy

-Configure the CORS proxy server by copying the template configuration file and editing it to set the variable values as needed for your installation.
+Configure the CORS proxy server by copying the template configuration file to create `config.sh` and then editing this `config.sh` file to set the variable values as needed for your installation.

    ``` shell
    cd /home/corsproxy/admin